WDI-SEA/notes/10-react/react-intro/readme.md

 ##Objectives

-* Understand the concepts of React components, props, and state
+* Describe the concepts of React components, props, and state
-* Understand the concepts of the virtual DOM and JSX
+* Explain the concepts of the virtual DOM and JSX
 * Compare and contrast ReactJS to AngularJS
 * Create your own React components